 Lately I've become more curious about the relationship between team size, and team performance.
 I know that four seems small, and 13 seems pretty big.
 But is there an optimum team size that contributes to high performance?

 As it turns out, Agile experts are not all aligned on this.
-Most training courses refer to a 7 +/- 2 rule, that is, agile teams should be 5 to 9 members.
-Scrum enthusiasts may recall that the Scrum guide says teams should not be less than 3 or more than 9.
+Most Agile and Scrum training courses refer to a 7 +/- 2 rule, that is, agile teams should be 5 to 9 members.
+Scrum enthusiasts may recall that the Scrum guide says Scrum teams should not be less than 3 or more than 9.
 Jeff Bezo of Amazon was famous for what he called the 2-pizza rule, meaning, the team should be a size that can be fed by 2 pizzas.
 Though I’m pretty sure that Jeff didn't have Chicago-style deep dish pizzas like Lou Malnatis in mind when he came up with that rule.
 (BTW, Lou Malnati’s is the standard for feeding Agile Teams in Chicago.)

-And to be clear, when referring to team size I am talking about just the team members, not the Scrum Master, PM, Product Owner or others.
+And to be clear, when referring to team size I am talking about just the Development team members, not the Scrum Master, Product Owner or others.
 And when I am talking about Agile teams, these are full time, dedicated team members.

 In reflecting on my list of teams and thinking about their performance, I definitely feel like smaller is usually better.
 Smaller teams tend to gel more quickly, are much more transparent, and tend to organize more quickly.
 Growth and maturity seem to be inversely related to team size.
 The 90 teams on my list were all moving from traditional development to Agile and Scrum so it was important that they learned and grew quickly.